1rick/BirdPress/README.md

 3. Install the required Python packages: "pip install -r requirements.txt".
 Use a [virtual environment](https://www.youtube.com/watch?v=IAvAlS0CuxI) if you wish.

 TKTK write more later

+## Themes

+Currently there are a few theme options available that you can declare using the theme_stylesheet option in the CONFIG.json file.

+* KingfisherBlue.css (blue mene on white background)
+* RedCrane.css (red on white)
+* SnowyEgret.css (white on white)
+* TealDuck.css (green/yellow on black)
+* BlackSwan.css (dark black with greys)

 ## What do I need to do?